datopian/playbook/apprentice/mentor/README.md

 This meeting is also a good opportunity to tell them about the client project you’ll be working on together.

+### Resourcing of the Apprentice

+You want to assign your mentees to client projects as fast as possible so that they gain more experience and are all set to become fully operational Datopians.
+Please make sure to follow the process for [Resourcing of Apprentices ](https://docs.google.com/document/d/1dB9lKeh1Kg4mQE0SPKCzuDYSGW1iEulmpNL6dFg2W6M/edit#heading=h.l2pn4hdriw1s).

 ## One-on-One Retrospective